 An eyebrow transplant is a minimally-invasive and virtually pain-free minor surgical intervention.

-It consists in carefully harvesting some strands of hair (normally around 200-400) from the back of your head (or from your healthy eyebrow if only one of them is affected) and planting them into the problem areas where your eyebrow hair is thinning.
+It consists of carefully harvesting some strands of hair (normally around 200-400) from the back of your head (or from your healthy eyebrow if only one of them is affected) and transplanting them into the areas where your eyebrow hair is thinning.

-The entire procedure is performed in a single session, under local anesthesia, which means you won’t feel a thing and are free to go home the same day.
+The entire procedure is performed in a single session under local anaesthesia.
+That means you won’t feel a thing and are free to go home the same day.

 Natural Treatments and Therapies